 A10: Banks will usually loan Israelis up to 75% of the value of the unit, subject to their creditworthiness.
 Non-Israelis can borrow up to 50%.
 There are a variety of financing options available, such as fixed rate, variable rate, and hybrid fixed-variable rate mortgages, wherein the rate re-sets every few years.
 Foreign purchasers often prefer linking their mortgages to the currency in which they receive their income.
 Purchasers can go to banks to collect and compare quotes, but we recommend that you retain a mortgage broker who will obtain quotes and negotiate best rates on your behalf.
 We are happy to recommend seasoned, honest mortgage brokers.

 Q11: What changes can I make to my apartment?

 A11: The developer will try to accommodate your requests for changes and additions.
 There are no standard rules, but some of the limitations are as follows: (1) Changes will usually delay the completion of your apartment.
 (2) Changes and additions which require an updated building permit will not be approved.
 (3) Changes which may delay the completion of other units in the project will not be approved.
 (4) Changes which violate Israel’s building code will not be approved.
-(5) Changes and additions often incur additional cost.
-For more information on this topic, you may want to read my article, “How To: Buy on Paper.”
+(5) Changes and additions may incur additional cost.
+For more information on this topic, you may want to read, “How To: Buy on Paper.”

 Disclaimer: The material above is for informational purposes only, and should not be construed to come in place of using legal counsel and hiring professionals to carry out all due diligence, including reviewing all legal and planning issues, prior to purchasing an apartment.